seajayseajay/seajayseajay.github.io/index.md

 ## Latest news

-- I will be giving a talk on Wednesday, April 23, 2025 at my MA alma mater, the Graduate Institute of Linguistics at National Taiwan University (臺大語言所)!
-The talk is entitled 'Towards a revised account of word stress in Yami (Tao)'.
 - I will be attending the 34th Meeting of the Southeast Asian Linguistics Society (SEALS 34) in Bali, Indonesia from June 11-13, 2025, where I will be presenting the talk 'Strategies of focus marking in Yami (Tao)'.
 Hope to see you there!

 ## Hello!